Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: Numerical Results

 Specifically,

-In Fig.~\ref{fig:Delay_MFA} we plot the delay ($\Expect_1[\taug]$) vs the log of mean time to false alarm ($\log \Expect_\infty[\taug]$) for various values of the post-change parameter $J$.
+In Fig.~\ref{fig:Delay_MFA} we plot the delay to detect ($\Expect_1[\taug]$) vs the log of mean time to false alarm ($\log \Expect_\infty[\taug]$) for various values of the post-change parameter $J$.
 The values in the figure are obtained by choosing different values of the threshold $A$ and estimating the delay by choosing the change point $\gamma=1$ and simulating the test for $500$ sample paths.
-The mean time to false alarm values are estimated by simulating the test for $1500$ sample paths.
+The values of the mean time to false alarm are estimated by simulating the test for $1500$ sample paths.
 The parameter $J$ for the post-change distribution is estimated using the maximum likelihood estimator \eqref{eq:MLEst_J}.

-As predicted by the theory, the delay vs log of false alarm trade-off curve is approximately linear.
+As predicted by Theorem~\ref{thm:Lorden}, the delay vs log of false alarm trade-off curve is approximately linear.
 For larger values of $J$, the Kullback-Leibler (K-L) divergence between $f_V(\cdot, J)$ and $f_V(\cdot, 1)$ is also larger, resulting in smaller delays.
-For the chosen values of the post-change parameters $J=1.99$, $3.5$, $5.97$ and $21.45$, the corresponding K-L divergence values $I(J)$ are $0.1906$, $0.5385$, $0.9543$, and $2.1123$, respectively.
+For the chosen values of the post-change parameters $J=1.99$, $3.5$, $5.97$ and $21.45$, the corresponding K-L divergence values KL$(f_V(\rho;J)\|f_V(\rho;1))=I(J)$, computed numerically using \eqref{eq:PDF_V_delta1}, are $0.1906$, $0.5385$, $0.9543$, and $2.1123$, respectively.

-In Fig.~\ref{fig:Delay_MFA_AnaSim} we compare the delay vs false alarm trade-off curve for the post-change parameter $J=3.5$ plotted in Fig.~\ref{fig:Delay_MFA}, with the values predicted by the theory: $\frac{\log \Expect_\infty[\taug]}{I(J)}$.
-We see from Fig.~\ref{fig:Delay_MFA_AnaSim} that the predictions are quite accurate.
-We have obtained similar results when the test was simulated for different sparsity degrees $k$.
+In Fig.~\ref{fig:Delay_MFA_AnaSim} we compare the delay vs false alarm trade-off curve for the post-change parameter $J=3.5$ plotted in Fig.~\ref{fig:Delay_MFA}, against the values $\frac{\log \Expect_\infty[\taug]}{I(J)}$ predicted by Theorem~\ref{thm:Lorden}.
+Fig.~\ref{fig:Delay_MFA_AnaSim} shows that the predictions are quite accurate.
+We have obtained similar results when the test was simulated for different sparsity degrees $s$.
 Thus, the change can be efficiently detected using our proposed methodology.